dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/timing-events-overview.md

 ---
 title: "Timing Events Overview"
-description: Learn how to use the timing events available on Timeline and Clock objects. ms.date: "03/30/2017"
+description: Learn how to use the timing events available for Timeline and Clock objects. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"